Skip to Content

 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our congressional district.

-The Congressional Art Competition began in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of their young constituents.
+The Congressional Art Competition began in 1982 to provide an opportunity for Members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved with the nationwide competition.
 The Artistic Discovery Contest is open to all high school students in the district.
-The over-all winner of our district's competition will be displayed for one year in the U.S. Capitol.
-The exhibit in Washington will also include artwork from other contest winners nation-wide.
+The overall winner of our district's competition will be displayed for one year in the U.S. Capitol.
+The exhibit in Washington will also include artwork from other contest winners nationwide.

 Artwork must be two-dimensional.
 Each framed artwork can be no larger than 26 inches high, 26 inches wide, and 4 inches deep.
 If your artwork is selected as the winning piece, it must arrive in Washington, DC, framed.
 Even when framed, it must still measure no larger than the above maximum dimensions.
 No framed piece should weigh more than 15 pounds.

-Accepted mediums for the two-dimensional artwork are as follows:
+Accepted mediums for two-dimensional artwork are as follows:

 • Paintings: oil, acrylics, watercolor, etc.